Fonate-Michael/LH-Connect/README.md

 # LH-Connect
-A social networking platform or my school,which enable student from me school connect online and share educative contents.
+A social networking platform for my school,which enable student from me school connect online and share educative contents.